apache/nuttx-apps/nshlib/README.txt

   Normally this command would be suppressed with CONFIG_NSH_DISABLE_TELNETD because the Telnet daemon is automatically started in nsh_main.c.
-The exception is when CONFIG_NSH_NETLOCAL is selected.
+The exception is when CONFIG_NETINIT_NETLOCAL is selected.
 IN that case, the network is not enabled at initialization but rather must be enabled from the NSH command line or via other applications.